gpb01/wdt_samd21/ReadMe.md

 ##### wdt_init( unsigned long wdt\_config\_per )

 Initialize the WDT with a timeout equal to the value passed as a parameter.
+It **must be** one of the values described in the "Customization" paragraph.

 Example: